SrDiegoH/fiiCrawler/README.md

 # fiiCrawler
-Go to sites about FIIs and get some infos
+Go to sites about FIIs (brazilians reits) and get some infos